Removing Reflections from RAW Photos: Results

 Our upsampler is trained using Adam with $l_r=4e$-$4$, batch size $64$ over $32$ $\mathrm{A}100$ GPUs, and converges after about $40$ epochs.
 For end-to-end operation (E2E), we tune with the base model outputs for $19\mathrm{K}$ examples at $l_r=2e$-$4$.

-We compare to V-DESIRR~\cite{prasad2021} in \cref{tab:upsampler_comparison} by upsampling the ground truth (GT) and using the base model (E2E).
-For best E2E performance, we fine tuned our upsampler and V-DESIRR with the base model.
-Our method performs best on $t$ and $r$ ({\em ours}).
+We compare to V-DESIRR~\cite{prasad2021} in \cref{tab:upsampler_comparison} by upsampling the ground truth (GT) and using the base model (E2E).\footnote{Inference of our E2E upsampler, up to preview size $1024\times 1364$, takes $4.52\mathrm{s}$ and $6.53\mathrm{s}$ on our 2021 MacBook Prop and iPhone 14 Pro.} For best E2E performance, we fine tuned our upsampler and V-DESIRR with the base model.
+Our method performs best ({\em ours}).
 Cycle consistency loss improves V-DESIRR (\emph{+C}), so we used this for E2E.
 We ablated the upsampler masking operations by using only the finisher head ({\em Ours-NM}); performance degraded almost to match V-DESIRR.

 Comparing on GT images, \cref{fig:results_upcompare} and \cref{fig:supp:results_upcompare}, V-DESIRR produces strong artifacts, even after fine tuning (adding cycle-consistency losses did not help).